 15. Treat it like a human

-As much as they act as if they own us, a cat should not be treated like a human.
-It has a completely different operating system and set of requirements.
+As much as they act as if they own us, cats should not be treated like humans.
+They have a completely different operating system and set of requirements.
 So let your cat be a cat to avoid confusion.

 Allow your cat to act like a cat.
 Let it develop its own routines; eat, sleep, play, scratch, and meow as necessary.